robak86/hardwired/README.md

 The library uses two main concepts:

-- **Instance definition** - object that describes details of an instance creation.
+- **Instance definition** - object that describes how instances should be created.
 It contains:
   - details about lifespan of an instance (`singleton`, `transient`, `request`, etc.)
   - references to other instance definitions that needs to be injected while creating a new instance
   - unique definition id